LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

   - Immediate feedback is provided for each question.

 - **Scores:**
-  - The "View High Scores" option correctly displays the scores achieved by players.
+  - The "Completion Scores" message correctly displays the scores achieved by players.

 - **About the Quiz:**
   - Users can access additional information about the quiz.